antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 - Below the graph you can click on an arrow to **View additional details**.
 For the MYCN gene, the table ‘Alternative Reporters’ shows that this gene is represented by 5 sets of reporters (probe sets) on the Affymetrix U133 Plus 2.0 microarray.
 Take a look at the signal intensities for the different reporters (the red numbers in brackets).
-It's good to realize that genes could have more then one reporter for a given platform in this case the Affymetrix platform.
+It's good to realize that genes could have more than one reporter for a given platform in this case the Affymetrix platform.
 Also in RNAseq datasets, if transcripts (isoforms) are annotated, this can be very relevant.
   By default, R2 chooses the reporter with the highest signal which is in ~99.9% of the cases the most representive for a gene.